• JP | EN

 DURACIRCLE® will encompass every solution that contributes toward achieving 100% circularity of our engineering plastics.

-We will expand our portfolio in mechanical recycling, chemical recycling, biomass carbon cycles, CO2 utilization, and other eco-friendly products, technologies, and services, creating sustainability value together with our customers.
+We will expand our portfolio in mechanical recycling, chemical recycling, biomass utilization, CO2 utilization, and other sustainable products, technologies, and services, creating sustainability value together with our customers.

 Origin of DURACIRCLE®